MightyCall Mobile MightyCall Mobile AppGoogle Play

 • Bri Castellini — Crowdfunding specialist and independent filmmaker.
 Film Community Manager, Seed&Spark

-• Jeremy Harrison — Experienced crowdfunder.
+• Harrison — Experienced crowdfunder.
 Founder of digital company Hustle Life Media, Inc.

 … and scroll down for their insights into crowdfunding your business with ease.